Nightcaat/iSSB/README.md

 # iSSB - buttonless

 A fork of the cross-platform *Super Smash Bros.
-Brawl* fan game that lazily removes the in-game controller buttons on Windows.
-Useful for decluttering screenshots or other content since they don't work anyway.
-If they did, the ideal solution would be to show them if touchscreen input is detected and hide them if that stops being the case, but that's not this fork's goal.
+Brawl* fan game that removes the on-screen controller buttons and options, decluttering the UI.
+This is intended to be compiled for Windows and is recommended for all PC players.

 This project uses Git submodules, so to download it, you'll have to clone it recursively: